Contact Us

 • OPTIONAL UPGRADES: Hotel

 Huayna Picchu and Macchu Picchu Mt are optional hikes within Machu Picchu Citadel which does not include a guide.
 The climb is usually done on your own after your tour of Machu Picchu Citadel.
-If you would like the extra hike to be guided, please request in advance.
+If you would like the extra hike with guidance, please request in advance.
 There is an extra cost for this extra guided tour.

 Prices